-A biannual reporting has been established for the benefit of the Executive Committee of Somfy Activities and the managers of all subsidiaries in relation to the progress of action plans and the resolution of weaknesses that have been identified.
+A biannual reporting process has also been established for the benefit of the Group Executive Committee and the managers of all subsidiaries in relation to the progress of action plans and the resolution of weaknesses that have been identified.

 Certain improvements are directly addressed by entities at a local level, while others are looked into centrally by the Internal Control Department and/or in collaboration with the Group's IT Department.

-Lastly, the Internal Control Department is also responsible for the central monitoring of risks and the update of risk mapping, in collaboration with the Internal Audit Department specifically in relation to the methodology.
+Lastly, the Internal Control Department is also responsible for the centralised monitoring of risks and the update of risk mapping, in collaboration with the Internal Audit Department specifically in relation to the methodology.